-The best way to sell your house fast is to find a cash buyer, such as a "we buy houses" company or iBuyer.
-Cash buyers can typically get you an offer within 24–48 hours and close in as little as 1–2 weeks.
+Generally, the fastest way to sell your house is through a cash buyer, such as a "we buy houses" company or iBuyer.
+Most cash buyers can make you an offer within 24–48 hours and close in as little as 1–2 weeks.
+The downside is that they pay considerably less than fair market value.

 If you have a bit of cushion built into your timeline, a realtor can help market your home to cash buyers via an MLS listing, giving you the best chance of getting multiple competitive offers.
-But selling directly to a cash buyer guarantees a fast sale.
+But you're not guaranteed a fast sale.

 This guide walks you through the best options for selling your house fast.

-Option 1: Sell to a cash home buyer
+Sell your house fast to a cash investor

 How quickly can you get an offer? | 24 hours |